endurodave/AsyncStateMachine/README.md

 This repository covers how to use a C++ state machines within the context of a multithreaded environment.
 A new `AsyncStateMachine` class extends the functionality of `StateMachine` documented in [State Machine Design in C++](https://github.com/endurodave/StateMachine).
 The asynchronous state machine utilizes a C++ `std::thread` for thread support as covered within [C++ std::thread Event Loop](https://github.com/endurodave/StdWorkerThread).
 Any OS thread is easy adapted.
 The `std::thread` was convenient for cross-platform Windows and Linux usage.

-The `AsyncStateMachine` leverages the asynchronous delegate library documented in [Asynchronous Multicast Delegates in C++](https://github.com/endurodave/cpp-async-delegate).
+The `AsyncStateMachine` leverages the asynchronous delegate library documented in [Asynchronous Multicast Delegates in C++](https://github.com/endurodave/DelegateMQ).
 In short, the library is capable of targeting any callable function synchronously or asynchronously.

 The goal for the article is to provide a complete working project with threads, timers, events, and state machines all working together.
 To illustrate the concept, the example project implements a state-based self-test engine utilizing asynchronous communication between state machines.

 The state machine and delegate implementations will not be reexplained here.
-This article focuses on the `AsyncStateMachine` enhancement and integration with the `DelegateLib` library.
+This article focuses on the `AsyncStateMachine` enhancement and integration with the `DelegateMQ` library.

 CMake is used to create the build files.
 CMake is free and open-source software.
 Windows, Linux and other toolchains are supported.
 See the `CMakeLists.txt` file for more information.